What is Car Detailing?

 - Stock up on needed tools and supplies.
 Think about the basic tools and the bare minimum supplies that you will need to get started.
 It’s easy to go overboard on supplies and tools and buy things you don’t really need.
 You can always go back and get more at a later date.

-- Invest in detailing technology.
+- Invest in a business system.
 If you want your customers to see you as a professional, you will need to make your business professional.
-Look for detailing technology that can help you stay organized, make more money, and make smarter business decisions.
+Look for a detailing business system that can help you stay organized, make more money, and make smarter business decisions.
 Consider an accounting software like Quickbooks and an estimating and invoicing app like Mobile Tech RX.

 How Should You Set Your Own Detailing Prices?